top of page

 Part of what makes planning a trip somewhere new so fun is finding and researching things to do that you had no idea existed.

-Once we had set our eyes set on Machu Picchu, that's when the real fun started.
+But once we had set our eyes on Machu Picchu, that’s when the real fun started.

-Rain or shine - read on to learn why a visit to Laguna Humantay should be on your Peruvian bucket list!
+Rain or shine, read on to learn why a visit to Humantay Lake should be on your Peruvian bucket list!

 Also, once you're done reading this post be sure to check out my Peru Video Travel Guide that will highlight some of my favorite activities to do around the Cusco area.